Learning from victims and survivors about what helps disclosure and responses to child sexual abuse

 Significance

-Listen UP!’s participatory approach engages victims and survivors, their supporters and professional practitioners to mobilise lived experience knowledge to co-produce communication tools, education campaigns and professional development to improve responses to children, young people and adults who have experienced child sexual abuse.
+This project’s participatory approach engages victims and survivors, their supporters and professional practitioners to mobilise lived experience knowledge to co-produce communication tools, education campaigns and professional development to improve responses to children, young people and adults who have experienced child sexual abuse.
 The project will empower victims and survivors to raise concerns, disclose and seek help.